apache/incubator-kie-kogito-images/README.md

 You should notice a few debug messages being printed in the system output.

-The ephemeral image does not have external dependencies like a backend persistence provider, it uses in-memory persistence while working with Jobs Services `infinispan`, `mongodb` and `postgres` variants, it will need to have an Infinispan, MongoDB and Postgresql server, respectively, previously running.
+The ephemeral image does not have external dependencies like a backend persistence provider, it uses in-memory persistence while working with Jobs Services `infinispan`, `mongodb` and `postgresql` variants, it will need to have an Infinispan, MongoDB and Postgresql server, respectively, previously running.